mnot/I-D/for-the-users/draft.md

 --- abstract

-This document requires that, when a conflict cannot be avoided, Internet Standards consider end users as their highest priority concern.
+This document why, when a conflict cannot be avoided, the IETF considers end users as their highest priority concern.

 --- note_Note_to_Readers